med

 Targeted therapies are a type of treatment that specifically targets the vulnerabilities of cancer cells while minimizing damage to healthy tissues.
 These therapies work by interfering with specific molecules involved in the growth and spread of cancer.
 For pancreatic cancer, targeted therapies aim to disrupt pathways that drive tumor growth, such as signaling pathways and vascular endothelial growth factors (VEGF).

-See also Tijuana - a Natural Cancer Treatment Destination with Radiation Therapy, Post-Treatment Drugs, and Success Stories
+See also Comprehensive Guide to Cancer Treatment Options and Success Stories

 One example of a targeted therapy for pancreatic cancer is larotrectinib, a drug that targets a specific genetic alteration found in some pancreatic tumors.
 Clinical trials have shown promising results in patients with this genetic mutation, offering a tailored treatment approach based on individual tumor characteristics.